jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (2) A creditor who enters an objection to a discharge must serve the objection on the Official Assignee.

 ### 24.37 Service, etc, of notice of application for discharge
-At least 15 working days before the hearing date, the bankrupt must— (a) serve on the Official Assignee, and every creditor whose debt has been proved, notice of application for discharge under section 294 of the Act; and
+At least 20 working days before the hearing date, the bankrupt must— (a) serve on the Official Assignee, and every creditor whose debt has been proved, notice of application for discharge under section 294 of the Act; and
   (b) cause notice of the application and the hearing date to be advertised.

 ### 24.38 Report of Official Assignee
-At least 5 working days before the hearing date, the Official Assignee must— (a) lodge in the court a copy of the Official Assignee’s report under section 296 of the Act; and (b) serve a copy of the report on the bankrupt and all creditors known to the Official Assignee.
+At least 10 working days before the hearing date, the Official Assignee must— (a) lodge in the court a copy of the Official Assignee’s report under section 296 of the Act; and (b) serve a copy of the report on the bankrupt and all creditors known to the Official Assignee.

 ### 24.39 Opposition by creditor to discharge
-A creditor who intends to oppose the discharge of a bankrupt on grounds other than those specified in the Official Assignee’s report must file and serve on the Official Assignee and the bankrupt a notice of the creditor’s intended opposition and the grounds of opposition by 1 pm on the day before the hearing.
+A creditor who intends to oppose the discharge of a bankrupt on grounds other than those specified in the Official Assignee’s report must file and serve on the Official Assignee and the bankrupt a notice of the creditor’s intended opposition and the grounds of opposition not less than 5 working days before the hearing.

 ### 24.40 Conditions affecting salary, etc, after order of discharge
 (1) The Official Assignee must notify the bankrupt’s employer of the Official Assignee’s intention to ask the court to impose a condition that affects any salary or wages that may, after the date of the order of discharge, become due to the bankrupt.